ishan211/IshanLang/README.md

 Then you can select between Version -1.0 and Version 1.0, each with their own documentation.

+ ### Credits:
  Created on: November 10, 2024 By Ishan Leung
+ For similar projects and more cool stuff, check out my website at [https://ishanleung.netlify.app/](https://bit.ly/ishanleung) or my GitHub at [https://github.com/ishan211](https://github.com/ishan211).